-Only a few cancers develop in the heart.
+Only a few cancers develop in the heart (see also Overview of Heart Tumors).
 Those that develop in the heart are called primary heart tumors.
-The most common primary cancerous heart tumors are sarcomas that develop from blood vessel tissue.
+The most common primary cancerous heart tumors are sarcomas that develop from connective tissue.

 Most cancerous heart tumors originate in some other part of the body—usually the lungs, breasts, kidneys, blood, or skin—and then spread (metastasize) to the heart.
 Metastatic heart tumors are 30 to 40 times more common than primary heart tumors but are still uncommon.